Last Updated: September 27, 2019 Abhishek Gurung

 Sita Ramachandra Swamy Temple: Relish the balmy environment and soak in the spirituality in Bhadrachalam

-Gently seated near the shores of the Godavari River, the temple of Sita Ramachandra Swamy is a holy place to visit, it offers the best of nature and spirituality.
+Gently seated near the shores of the Godavari River, the temple of Sita Ramachandra Swamy is a holy place to visit and offers the best of nature and spirituality.
 This temple is separated into three parts, the head of Bhadra, a devotee of Lord Rama is the main shrine, the second section is of the sanctum and the third part of the temple is the Rajagopuram, the main tower located at Bhadra’s feet.

 - Main Deity: Lord Rama